primus-labs/zkFHE-Network-Docs/PADO-Contracts.md

  */
 struct Worker {
-    bytes32 workerId; // The UID of the worker. string name; // The worker name.
+    bytes32 workerId; // The UID of the worker. uint8 workerType; // The type of the worker. string name; // The worker name.
     string desc; // The worker description.
     uint256 stakeAmount; // The stake amount of the worker.